Take a minute to watch this video. It’ll make reading this article even more impactful.

 - Pricing – Instinctively, marketers have priced at $X.99 or offered tiered pricing options.
-Behavioral economics reinforces what marketers have known that pricing is more influenced by comparisons than by calculations.
+Behavioral economics reinforces what marketers have known, that pricing is more influenced by comparisons than by calculations.
 So, it may not be as simple as asking direct questions about prices.
 Sophisticated choice models are needed – and even those can only approximate demand for low importance purchases.

-Why is that?
+So why has behavioral economics been mostly ignored by marketers?
 In his book Thinking, Fast and Slow, Kahneman uses the “invisible gorilla” example to help answer this.
 Let’s think back to the video you just watched.
 Observers watch a basketball game and are asked to count the number of passes the team in white makes.
 Midway through, a person in a black gorilla costume runs onto the court.
 Since everyone is so focused on the team in white, half of the viewers miss the gorilla.

 Let’s Not Miss the Gorilla

 When marketers and researchers focus intently on a couple of data points in a brand tracker, year-over-year increases in purchase intent, or an anecdote from a focus group, are those in charge of building brands focusing on too narrow a slice of the pie?
 Are we missing the “gorilla” running across the court as we pursue the thinking we are comfortable doing?
 There’s a lot of evidence to suggest we are.